 Gain new perspectives on the American Jewish experience as the Skirball awards the 2023–24 Friedman Prize to Alona Bach, author of the essay “Electric Yiddishkeit.”
-Includes gallery admission and post-event wine/dessert reception.
+Includes wine and appetizers throughout the evening, plus gallery admission.

 About the Program